nglaeser/crypto-glossary/docs/assumptions.md

 : When a randomly selected instance of the problem is not necessarily hard to solve, but rather only a carefully crafted "worst case" instance.

 **Decisional vs. Computational (aka Search)**
-: A decisional problem is of the form "given an input z of the form X or Y, decide whether X or Y was given".
-A computational problem is of the form "given some input, compute an output meeting some condition".
-(See the DDH and CDH assumptions below for an example.)
-In general, solving the computational variant of a problem implies solving the decisional variant; equivalently, the decisional variant is stronger: in general, decisional hardness &rArr; computational hardness.
+: A **decisional problem** is of the form "given an input z of the form X or Y, decide whether X or Y was given".
+A **computational problem** is of the form "given some input, compute an output meeting some condition".
+(See the [DDH](#ddh) and [CDH](#cdh) assumptions below for an example.)

+    In general, solving the computational variant of a problem implies solving the decisional variant; equivalently, the decisional variant is stronger, i.e., decisional hardness &rArr; computational hardness in general.

-## Assumptions
+## List of Assumptions

 ### **Discrete logarithm**

-**Discrete Logarithm Problem (DLog/DLP/DL)**
+**Discrete Logarithm Problem (DLog/DLP/DL)** { #dlp }
 :   === "Assumption"

         Let G be a group.